MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/faqs-course.md

 To learn what other types of content are supported, refer to the [**Course Management Overview**](../content-management/content-management-overview.md) article.

-### Does Microsoft Community Training support interactive course content?
+### Does Community Training support interactive course content?

 Yes, any interactive content in HTML format can be added as a lesson in the platform.